 Who Was Phillis Wheatley?

-Born in Senegal/Gambia in about 1753, poet Phillis Wheatley was brought to Boston, Massachusetts, on a slave ship in 1761 and was purchased by John Wheatley as a personal servant to his wife.
+Poet Phillis Wheatley was brought to Boston, Massachusetts, on a slave ship in 1761 and was purchased by John Wheatley as a personal servant to his wife.
 The Wheatleys educated Phillis and she soon mastered Latin and Greek, going on to write highly acclaimed poetry.
 She published her first poem in 1767 and her first volume of verse, Poems on Various Subjects, Religious and Moral, in 1773.
 Having been freed from slavery, she later married and struggled financially, with Wheatley unable to find a publisher for her second volume of poems.
-She died in Boston on December 5, 1784.

-A pioneering African-American poet, Phillis Wheatley was born in Senegal/Gambia around 1753.
-At the age of 8, she was kidnapped and brought to Boston on a slave ship.
+A pioneering African American poet, Wheatley was born in Senegal/Gambia around 1753.
+At the age of eight, she was kidnapped and brought to Boston on a slave ship.
 Upon her arrival, John Wheatley purchased the young girl, who was in fragile health, as a servant for his wife, Susanna.

 Under the family's direction, Wheatley (who, as was the custom at the time, adopted her master's last name) was taken under Susanna's wing.
 Her quick intelligence was hard to miss, and as a result, Susanna and her two children taught Wheatley to read and was actively encouraged in her literary pursuits by the household.

 Wheatley received lessons in theology, English, Latin and Greek.
 Ancient history was soon folded into the teachings, as were lessons in mythology and literature.
 At a time when African Americans were discouraged and intimidated from learning how to read and write, Wheatley's life was an anomaly.

 Historical Achievement as Published Poet